apify/crawlee/docs/guides/session_management.md

             session.retireOnBlockedStatusCodes(response.statusCode);

             if (response.body.blocked) {
-                // You are sure it is blocking.
+                // You are sure it is blocked.
-                // This will trow away the session. session.retire();
+                // This will throw away the session. session.retire();

             }

-            // Everything is ok you can get the data.
+            // Everything is ok, you can get the data.
             // No need to call session.markGood -> BasicCrawler calls it for you.

             // If you want to use the CookieJar in session you need.